Skip to content

 Crêperies Galore: Sweet and Savory Treats

 Indulge in classic French crêpes!
 Kids adore sweet Nutella-filled crêpes, while parents can enjoy savory options.
 At Breizh Café, indulge in traditional Breton crêpes with gourmet flair.
-Kids can stick to classic sweet crêpes, while parents try adventurous savory galettes made with high-quality ingredients.
+Kids can stick to classic sweet crêpes, while parents try adventurous savory galettes made with high quality ingredients.
 With multiple locations across the city, it’s a cozy and convenient spot perfect for breakfast, lunch, or a snack break.

 Family-Friendly Bouillons

 Navigating Parisian dining with kids can feel overwhelming.
 There are so many excellent restaurants, but I didn’t want my kids to turn their noses up at the food or disturb other diners with their rowdy behavior.
 Fortunately, bouillons came to the rescue.
-It’s a dining concept that offers excellent food with a relaxed vibe perfect for families.
+It’s a dining concept that offers excellent food with a relaxed vibe that’s perfect for families.
 But what exactly is a Bouillon?

 Originating as working-class restaurants in Paris, bouillons have recently experienced a resurgence in popularity, attracting both locals and tourists alike.
 These eateries offer hearty, traditional French cuisine at affordable prices.
 Meals are served in a bustling atmosphere reminiscent of old-world Paris.